Major revision September 2014

 IN627 We support mandatory ‘triple bottom line’ reporting, requiring companies to quantify their net contribution in social and environmental terms as well as their financial accounts.
-Corporation tax and Government procurement contracts should be measured against triple bottom line reporting to ensure that the companies that deliver the most for society are fairly rewarded.
+Government procurement contracts should be measured against triple bottom line reporting to ensure that the companies that deliver the most for society are fairly rewarded.

 IN629 Companies would also be compelled to detail in their annual report how they have sought to incorporate perspectives from outside a traditional business background onto the board.
 A small levy paid by company board members could fund the maintenance of a training institute designed to provide new board members with the necessary knowledge to provide stewardship of a key institution.

 Spring 2018: change to IN604 as part of energy chapter revision